Chanel College (Geelong): Oversight by the Christian Brothers

+Activities

 The Marists encouraged independent thinking and resourcefulness in their students.
 To this end, the school magazine "Champion" (Chanel Monthly Publication) was commenced in 1965.
 It was produced completely from student copy, and was also edited by the students.
 Controversial content was included, such as comment on the need for the celebration of ANZAC day, a topic often discussed in the broader community at the time, as well as student submissions including poetry and essays, satire, scientific discourse and so on.
 The school established an innovative and effective SRC in the early years.
 Throughout the early and mid 1960s, students learned valuable lessons from the SRC, but it was less successful from about 1968.
 The Marists expected much of students elected to the SRC, but these students were given little training in leadership and in many cases little or no encouragement.
 Many former students of the time would argue that the SRC at Chanel was largely ineffective, with time-consuming class meetings.

 Unique for schools in Australia at the time, Chanel established a Science Club in 1964, to encourage students to become interested in science.
 The club met weekly and students gave presentations on various scientific subjects, or viewed and discussed films of a scientific nature.
 From time to time external guest speakers were invited to address the club.
 An annual feature of the club was the science exhibition, which showcased the study of science at Chanel.
 The Science Club also sponsored end of term excursions to such places as Perth, Cairns, Woomera, Tasmania and the Snowy Mountains.

 In order to encourage and improve public speaking amongst the students, an annual public speaking competition was established.
 All students had to give a short speech in front of their class.
 The speech was assessed and the best three speakers gave their speech in front of the whole school.
 In 1968, at the suggestion of students, a teacher of speechcraft and voice production was employed to further improve the standard of public speaking in the school.